galoainstein/monicakrexa/README.md

 ## Domain

-You can access this project live on: www.monicakrexa.com or go directly to the English version: www.monicakrexa.com/en
+You can access this project live on: www.monicakrexa.com

+Or go directly to the English version: www.monicakrexa.com/en